After talks, EU officials see no quick December fix with Britain

 ”What is clear,“ another EU official said, ”is that there is flexibility and constructive attitudes from EU member states; everybody clearly expresses that they want to keep Britain in the EU and they are willing to be flexible.

-”But at the same time, everybody recognizes that it will be very difficult, that a number of the British demands are inherently difficult, including the one on social benefits.
+”But at the same time, everybody recognises that it will be very difficult, that a number of the British demands are inherently difficult, including the one on social benefits.

 “Hopefully, Britain will also be flexible.”